 There is no minimal time commitment, but we highly encourage all clinical preceptors (CPs) to volunteer twice a year.
 This will help establish continuity in the clinic and allow for familiarity between students and CPs.

 How long will I be at the clinic?

 Clinical preceptors (CPs) will be expected to arrive at the Clinic by 9 a.m. for a brief walkthrough while the first patients are being processed.
 The last patients are taken at noon, and preceptors should be able to stay until 2 p.m. at the latest.

 Yes.
 Just as there is no minimum commitment, we will never turn away anyone who wants to take on a more active role in our clinic.
 We are exploring the possibilities of creating electives for fourth-year medical and nursing students, which would expand interested clinical preceptors’ (CP) roles into a more defined mentorship.

-For any further questions or concerns, please do not hesitate to contact one of our volunteer coordinators at email@example.com.
+For any further questions or concerns, please do not hesitate to contact one of our directors at email@example.com.